-Juried Exhibit at the Watermark Art Center – The “Its Only Clay” exhibit is a juried competition focusing on, and dedicated to, functional clay vessels.
-Selected works will be a part of the exhibit at the Watermark for 6 weeks during the months of November and December.
+The It’s Only Clay (IOC) exhibit is a juried ceramics competition focusing on, and dedicated to, functional clay vessels.
+Each submission for IOC is judged in four areas: function, form/aesthetic, craftsmanship, and surface design.
+Selected works will be a part of the exhibit at Watermark for six weeks during the months of November and December.

-Awards and Prizes – Prize money for 1st, 2nd and 3rd place winners equaling $1,600.00 and additional purchase awards for work going towards the Margaret Harlow Vessel Collection at BSU.
+Awards: There will be prize money for 1st place ($800), 2nd place ($500) and 3rd place ($300), plus additional purchase awards will be made, with chosen pieces going towards the Margaret H. Harlow Collection at BSU.

-Sponsors of Its Only Clay – the BSU Department of Technology, Art and Design and the BSU Foundation.
+Sponsors of It’s Only Clay are the BSU Department of Technology, Art and Design, BSU Foundation, and First National Bank Bemidji.

-Funding – It’s Only Clay is also made possible, in part, by a grant from the Region 2 Arts Council and by a grant from the Bemidji Area Arts Endowment, a component fund of the Northwest Minnesota Foundation.
+It’s Only Clay is also made possible, in part, by a grant from the Region 2 Arts Council, through an appropriation by the Minnesota State Legislature, and Cultural Heritage Fund passed by the Minnesota voters on November 4th, 2008.